donalday/epiNet/README.md

 ## Installation

 epiDeep is written in python and is executed from the command line.
+The package is installation-free.
+Just download the package and unzip.
+The package is the form of a test script scenario.
+Run the scripts according the documentation and modify for your own research/usage.

+epiDeep requires the following tools to be available in the `PATH`:
+* python3 (developed on 3.6.8)
+* Tensorflow v1 (developed on 1.14.0)
+* Keras (developed on 2.2.4)
+* IGVTools (developed on 2.3.67)

+For python3, make sure you have the following packages installed: csv, numpy, json, subprocess, pandas, itertools, matplotlib